2004 Australian federal election: Senate

-The effect of preference deals on House of Representatives and national outcomes
+House of Representatives

 Despite constant media attention on preference deals, and a widely held belief that the two party preferred result for the election would be close, the Newspoll figures during the three months prior to the election showed little alteration in the first preference margin between the parties, nor was there any evidence of any voter volatility.
 The figures suggested, then, that as the Coalition's first preference vote was healthy, the most likely result was a Government victory.
 This was born out in the election results when the Liberal first preference vote of 40.5 per cent was 3.4 percentage points higher than in 2001, while Labor's first-preference vote of 37.6 per cent was its lowest since the elections of 1931 and 1934.
 Preference flows from minor parties are much more likely to affect an election outcome when the two major parties are close.
 The collapse of Labor's primary vote therefore negated this effect, even though 61 out of 150 House of Representatives seats were decided on preferences.

 The national outcome of minor party preference distributions (in order of number primary votes received) is summarised in the following table: